-Syntax Element Description SKIP Excludes data files from the conversion according to the criteria specified by the following keywords.
-INACCESSIBLE Specifies that data files that cannot be read due to ${\rm I/O}$ errors are excluded from the conversion.
+Syntax Element Description SKIP Excludes data files according to the criteria specified by the following keywords.
+INACCESSIBLE Excludes data files that cannot be read due to I/O errors.
 A data file is only considered inaccessible if it cannot be read.
 Some offline data files can still be read because they still exist on disk.
 Others have been deleted or moved and so cannot be read, making them inaccessible.
-OFFLINE Specifies that offline data files are excluded from the conversion.
-READONLY Specifies that read-only data files are excluded from the conversion.
+OFFLINE Excludes offline data files.
+READONLY Excludes read-only data files.